 4 Annotating point plots with a model

-Lesson Chapter 3 introduced the violin-plot annotation to display graphically the “shape” of variation: which values are more common, which values rare, and which values never seen at all.
+Lesson sec-variation-and-distribution introduced the violin-plot annotation to display graphically the “shape” of variation: which values are more common, which values rare, and which values never seen at all.
 In this Lesson, we turn to annotations that summarize patterns of relationships between a response variable and one or more explanatory variables.
 Such summaries are called statistical models and will be a major theme in these Lessons.

 We start informally to help you develop an intuition about what a “pattern of relationship” means.